Wednesday, March 29, 2023

 Composition of Inertial Navigation Unit

-The Inertial Sensor Block (BSI) consists of the various sensors.
-They are :
+The Inertial Sensor Block (BSI) consists of the three core sensors which are :

 1. Laser Gyros (Model GL S32) 03 in numbers : It senses Angle of Rotation and Speed of Rotation.